-Rhema Christmas Lights in Broken Arrow, Oklahoma, is a spectacular display of twinkling lights and some favorite holiday attractions for local families.
+Rhema Christmas Lights in Broken Arrow, Oklahoma, is a spectacular display of twinkling lights and a favorite holiday attractions for local families.
 It began with 60,000 lights in 1982 and has grown to more than two million lights decorating the campus of Rhema Bible College throughout the holiday season.
 Running from 5:30 to 11:30 p.m., the seasonal display typically attracts more than 200,000 visitors from all over Oklahoma and Midwest.
-Check out 7-m (22-ft) Christmas Tree, surrounded by smaller illuminated trees.
+Check out seven-meter (22-ft) Christmas Tree, surrounded by smaller illuminated trees.
 The colorful Rhema Park bridge is a perfect backdrop for a family picture.

 Chickasha Festival of Light, Shannon Springs Park (November 23–December 31, 2019)

 One of the largest in the Midwest, Chickasha Festival of Light features over three and a half million lights.
 A stunning drive-through light display is located in Shannon Springs Park in Chickasha, featuring more than one hundred light installations and scenes.
 A computer-animated light show synchronized to holiday music is definitely going to make an impression.
 Don't miss the large 172-ft Christmas tree visible for miles around town.
 The park also has a Ferris wheel, a live nativity scene, many food trucks, a holiday gift shop, a carriage, and even camel rides.
 The Santa residence is open to kids.

 Ardmore Festival of Lights, Ardmore Regional Park (November 23–December 30, 2019)